JPvRiel/docker-rsyslog/README.md

  -v syslog_log:/var/log/remote \
  -v syslog_work:/var/lib/rsyslog \
  -v syslog_tls:/etc/pki/rsyslog \
- -e TZ \
+ -e TZ='Africa/Johannesburg' \
  --name syslog jpvriel/rsyslog:latest
 ```

-_NB!_ when rsyslog starts, it depends on `TZ` to be set to properly and efficiently deal with log source timestamps that lack timezone info.
+_NB!_ when rsyslog starts, `TZ` should be set to properly so it can efficiently deal with log source timestamps that lack timezone info.
 It'll then be able to assume and use localtime for templates that output timestamps that include time zone information.
+Newer versions of RSyslog handle `TZ` being unset more gracefully.
+See [rsyslog assumes UTC if TZ env var is not set and misses using the actual system's localtime](https://github.com/rsyslog/rsyslog/issues/2054) is closed as of v8.33.

 ### Compose way